shreyanshdokania/teamsclone_engage_project_2021/README.md

 ![image](https://user-images.githubusercontent.com/73520130/125171128-2a0eeb00-e1d0-11eb-9897-30a782fd49ee.png)

 	- Use that icon to create and join an instant meet and you can even send invite emails to the members of the team while starting the meeting using a switch which will be available when you create an instant meeting from a popup.
+	- Please refer to the "IMPORTANT NOTE" at the top of this file.

 ![image](https://user-images.githubusercontent.com/73520130/125171154-5591d580-e1d0-11eb-8566-3c08426b07bc.png)
 ![image](https://user-images.githubusercontent.com/73520130/125171278-fc767180-e1d0-11eb-8324-643d7cf99d7b.png)